top of page

 • If you're a very heavy sweater (>1.5L/hr), add another 8oz 30min before you go.

-Again, fluids can come from water, tea, coffee, juice, sports drink, milk etc. Keep in mind that you absorb water better when you consume it with electrolytes and carbs.
-So include a sports drink if it's hot out, you're a heavy and/or salty sweater, or if you're about to start a key training session or race.
+Again, fluids can come from water, tea, coffee, juice, sports drink, milk etc. You absorb water better when you consume it with electrolytes and carbs, so include electrolytes if it's hot out, you're a heavy and/or salty sweater, or if you're about to do a long or hard session.

 The question is, how much extra sodium should you consume?
 Too little, and you don't accomplish the goal.
 Too much, and you cause GI distress.
-The sweet spot seems to be roughly 1500mg in about 32oz of water (or 750mg in 16oz), but we can give a range of 1500 to 2000mg sodium per 32oz fluid, with whatever carbs you're consuming.
+The sweet spot seems to be roughly 1500mg in about 32oz of water (or 750mg in 16oz) with whatever carbs you're consuming.

 How to preload or hyperhydrate with salt and water to begin exercise well hydrated